Our previous blog post explored what exactly strategic drift is and the four phases of it, now let’s learn how your organization can work to avoid it.

-To mitigate it, it’s helpful to have a solid vision statement, to ensure your organisation is focused on achieving your vision as opposed to the success of a single product offering or business model.
+To mitigate it, it’s helpful to have a solid vision statement, to ensure your organization is focused on achieving your vision as opposed to the success of a single product offering or business model.

 The more flexibility, the more buy-in from employees.
-Your team is more likely to feel engaged, listened to and therefore, want to be part of the organisation, its goals and its development.
+Your team is more likely to feel engaged, and listened to and therefore, want to be part of the organisation, its goals and its development.
 This is a factor that is often underrated, but one of such key importance that it cannot be understated.

 The tip to avoiding strategic drift and instead seeing you strategy grow… Empiraa of course!
 Learn more about our product and what it can do for you and your team.